-The on-loan forward, along with his Hammers team-mates, were spoken to by officers in relation to incident in Dublin, where players were attending a Christmas party
+The on-loan striker along with his Hammers team-mates were spoken to by officers in relation to incident in Dublin where players were attending a Christmas party

-The England international was with his Hammers team-mates in Dublin for a weekend Christmas party following his side's 3-1 win over Chelsea.
+The England international was with his Hammers team-mates in Dublin over the weekend for a Christmas party following his side's 3-1 win over Chelsea.

-Officers received a report of an incident at 02.30GMT on Monday, according to a spokesman for the Garda press office in Dublin, where a photographer claimed that he was assaulted in the city's main shopping district, Grafton Street.
+Officers received a report of an incident at 2:30am on Monday according to a spokesman for the Garda press office in Dublin, where a photographer claimed he was assaulted in the city's main shopping district, Grafton Street.

 "Andy Carroll was in Dublin as part of a social trip with full permission of the management team," a statement said.